tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ensures that the reconstructed, padded random value matches the original.

-If truncated Finished values are to be used, then the TLS stack MUST be configurable so that only the provided bytes of the Finished are verified.
+If truncated Finished values are to be used, then the TLS stack MUST be configurable so that only the provided bytes of the Finished are verified, or so that the expected remaining values can be computed.

 ### Predefined Extensions